Diplomatic tensions escalate

 Canadian Prime Minister Justin Trudeau (left) and Indian Prime Minister Narendra Modi during a meeting in September

-X Justin Trudeau Account
+Justin Trudeau X Account

 In September, the two sides engaged in a tit-for-tat diplomatic and travel spat following Trudeau’s accusations, which India strongly denied.
-Earlier this week, Canada announced it was withdrawing 41 diplomats from India, a day before a deadline set by New Delhi, “to ensure the safety” of them and their dependents.
+Earlier this week, Canada announced it was withdrawing 41 diplomats from India a day before a deadline set by New Delhi, “to ensure the safety” of them and their dependents.

-'Millions' affected
+'Millions' of people affected

 In a press conference on October 20, Prime Minister Trudeau said that India’s actions against the diplomats have made life difficult for millions of people in both countries as their travel, trade and education will be affected.
-About 2 million Canadians (5% of the population) have Indian heritage, while Indian students make up the largest group (40%) of foreign students studying in Canada.
+About 2 million Canadians (5% of the population) have Indian heritage, while Indian students make up the largest number (40%) of foreign students studying in Canada.

 Source link